MISSION & HISTORY.

 The Calltime: Mental Health campaign has been developed to support BC motion picture workers and their families, reduce the stigma related to mental health and substance use concerns, and to ensure that BC motion picture workers are aware of the services and benefits available to them through their Union Health Benefit Plans and broader resources that are available to the public.

-The Calltime: Mental Health campaign has been created by a committee composed of representatives of each of the five BC Film Sector Unions - IATSE 891, ICG 669, Teamsters 155, UBCP/ACTRA, ACFC West.
-Local 2020 Unifor, and DGC BC and their associated Health Benefit plans - with administration and financial management coordinated by the British Columbia Council of Film Unions.
-Initial funding for this initiative has been generously provided by the five BC film union locals.
+Calltime Mental Health Society has been created by a committee composed of representatives of each of the six BC Film Sector Unions - IATSE 891, ICG 669, Teamsters 155, UBCP/ACTRA, ACFC West.
+Local 2020 Unifor, and DGC BC and their associated Health Benefit plans..
+The 6 BC film union locals have generously provided initial funding for this initiative.

 The Calltime: Mental Health campaign was developed with the expertise and support of FSEAP a leading Canadian provider of Employee/Member and Family Assistance Programs.